AvianNetwork/electrumx/docs/environment.rst

   milliseconds, and :envvar:`INITIAL_CONCURRENT` to :const:`10` concurrent requests.

   The server prices each request made to it based upon an estimate of the resources needed to process it.
-Factors include whether the request uses ravend, how much bandwidth it uses, and how hard it hits the databases.
+Factors include whether the request uses aviand, how much bandwidth it uses, and how hard it hits the databases.

   To set a base for the units, a :func:`blockchain.scripthash.subscribe` subscription to